 Now, wouldn’t you want to watch an award-winning Kenyan documentary?

-2. It’s real
+2. It’s Real

 This 2020 Kenyan movie documents Boni’s journey from a fierce activist to a potential politician.
 It’s raw and unfiltered.
 No Airbrush or Photoshop here.

-You step into the life and home of Boniface Mwangi.
+In 90 minutes, you step into the life and home of Boniface Mwangi.
 Feel how big his shoes fit in the morning.
 Sit in his living room and lie on his bed.
 While watching how his precarious career affects his wife and kids (I’ve always wanted to use that reference).

 Throughout the film, one question stands out: